simolus3/drift/docs/docs/sql_api/index.md

 ## Setup

-The basic setup of adding the drift dependencies matches the setup for the Dart APIs.
+The basic setup of adding the drift dependencies matches the setup for the dart_apis.
 It is described in the [setup page](../setup.md).

 What's different is how tables and queries are declared.
 For SQL to be recognized by drift,